Now they handle billions per day, and AdWords has millions of advertisers using their platform to reach new customers.

-Google AdWords is pretty simple: It’s online advertising on Google’s search network or sites connected to it.
+Google AdWords seems pretty simple: It’s online advertising on Google’s search network or sites connected to it.

 The goal is to bring in new customers to buy your products or services based on search queries conducted by actual people.

-Here’s a Google AdWords 101 guide that takes you from zero to hero in no time.
+That’s why we constantly update our Google AdWords 101 guide, the resource that takes you from zero to hero in no time.

 What is Google AdWords?